sigmaSd/Stimulator/README.md

 Uses `Gtk.Application.inhibit` which internally uses `org.freedesktop.portal.Inhibit` which should work across DEs that supports it.

+## How to add translations

+- Copy content of `en.po` template from <a href="https://github.com/sigmaSd/Stimulator/blob/master/po/en.po" target="_blank">here</a>
+- Create a new file <a href="https://github.com/sigmaSd/Stimulator/tree/master/po" target="_blank">here</a> with "Add file" -> "Create new file" button
+- Paste content of `en.po` and translate strings
+- Name created file as `yourlanguagecode.po`, commit changes and submit pull request

 ## Translations

 | Language | Translated (%) |